gap-packages/automata/README.md

 You may have to start GAP with the -l option, for instance,

     gap -l "/usr/local/lib/gap-4.x.x"

 Then try the following

-gap> LoadPackage( "automata" ); true gap>
+    gap> LoadPackage( "automata" );
+    true
+    gap>

 Good luck!

 If you use a LINUX system, you may have to, in order to save typing, write
 aliases:

-in the file `.bashrc' (or something equivalent, maybe with another syntax):
+in the file `.bashrc` (or something equivalent, maybe with another syntax):

     alias gap='gap -l "/usr/local/lib/gap-4.x.x;"'

-and in the file `.gap/gaprc'
+and in the file `.gap/gaprc`

     LoadPackage( "automata" );

-In order to have automatic visualisations and not just to produce the dot code to be visualised by any other means, GraphViz (http://www.graphviz.org/) should be installed.
+In order to have automatic visualisations and not just to produce the dot code to be visualised by any other means, GraphViz (https://www.graphviz.org/) should be installed.

 ----------
 In other systems, there are equivalent ways to do the same.